michaeladebisi/tls-server-client/README.md

     $ node server.js

-5) Run the client part, from another terminal window or ssh session:
+5) Run the client part, from another terminal window:

     $ node client.js

-6) Run the second client, from another terminal window or ssh session:
+6) Run the second client, from another terminal window :

     $ node client2.js

     see Server console for connection status

-7) Lets make a api call (via postman) that connects to tls server, server-server connecton
+7) Let us make a API call (via postman) that connects to a http server, which then makes a connection to the tls server, server-server connecton

     $ node server.js

-	in another shell window run:
+	in another terminal window run:

 	$ node http-server.js